datastax/ruby-driver/README.md

 # Requirements

-Cassandra 1.2 with the native transport protocol turned on and a modern Ruby.
+Cassandra 1.2 or later with the native transport protocol turned on and a modern Ruby.
 It's tested continuously in Travis with Ruby 1.9.3, 2.0.0, and JRuby 1.7.x stable and head.

 # Installation